-I find it’s definitely difficult to present one’s memoir in the form of separate blog posts.
-So I’m working on what to do about this.
-Bear with me till it all comes together, one way or another.
-And thanks again, for any input on your part.
+~The following posts are largely grouped memoir blogs of experiences with my parents and others.
+It’s difficult to present one’s memoir in the form of separate blog posts.
+Bear with me till it all comes together — one way or another.

 “No influence is so powerful

 Picking up from “My Memoir Backstory:

 Esther LeBaron McDonald de Spencer — Ma, ‘n’ Pa, ‘n’ Me, Part 18:”

 Other than her first six months in a polygamous marriage with my father (a married man with ten children and another on the way at the time she married him, he soon became monogamous: His first wife left him.)
 Mother could not/did not live polygamy again during her twenty-two years of marriage to my father.
 So I resent that she manipulated me into a harem — a life she couldn’t live herself.
 But what’s new?

 She and Pa raised me to believe I would go to hell if I didn’t live polygamy — because Joseph Smith said so.
 Obviously, my parents expected their kids to do things they were unable to do themselves.
 Maybe they were trying to save us from going to hell when they couldn’t save themselves (?).
 Dream on!

 So, when I was barely sixteen, still tied to Mummsy’s apron strings, and too young to know better or have any input, Mummsy, along with Pappy’s priestcraft, worked her witchcraft to arrange a polygamic marriage that dumped me into 26-year-old William Preston Tucker’s family; i.e., his harem.
 It was an arrangment that would bring glory to my parents’ — Bill Tucker was arguably the biggest catch in town.